dimanikulin/dimanikulin/incubator/DAGProposedSolution.md

 JDeps is the command line tool to launch the Java class dependency analyzer.
 For .Net framework, Net Dependency Walker can be used to identify dependency.

+## Integration with Jenkins or Bamboo
+As it was mentioned earlier, the one mode of application is a step in CI/CD pipeline.
+CI/CD is a complex/composite process, which consists of multiple steps.
+There is a lot of functionality within a single CI/CD pipeline.

 # References
 | # | Name                 | Source                | Release date           |  Author                 | Description   |
 | - | ---------------------|---------------------- |----------------------- | ----------------------- |:-------------:|